 Besides cheering on the Cowboys on game days, the Dallas Cowboys Cheerleaders make personal appearances at shows and events all over the world.
 Yours truly has caught some of their abbreviated touring squads during their USO tours of military bases in South Korea and Japan.
 I could go on at length about the DCC, but this article isn’t about them.
 This is about the Texas Cowgirls, Inc., a long-defunct Dallas Cowboys Cheerleaders’ faction formed by ex-Dallas Cowboys Cheerleader Tina Jimenez, that first gained fame/infamy in the late 1970s.
 At right is the (in)famous shot for their poster, that ran in the December 1978 issue of Playboy magazine.

-In this side-by-side comparison of the 1977 official Dallas Cowboys Cheerleaders poster and the uncensored 1978 photo of the Texas Cowgirls, Inc. by Playboy photographer Arny Freytag, it’s crystal clear to see the latter’s was a take-off (sure, pun intended) of the former’s then-popular poster.
+In this above side-by-side comparison of the 1977 official Dallas Cowboys Cheerleaders poster and the uncensored 1978 photo of the Texas Cowgirls, Inc. by Playboy photographer Arny Freytag, it’s crystal clear to see the latter’s was a take-off (sure, pun intended) of the former’s then-popular poster.
 The ladies featured on the Dallas Cowboys Cheerleaders poster are (from left to right): Syndy Garza, Suzette Russell, Suzie Holub, Cynde Lewis, and Debbie Wagener.
 The above breast-baring Texas Cowgirls, Inc. are (left to right) Debbie Kepley, Charyl Russell, Linda Kellum, Janice Garner, and Meg Rossi.
 It’s funny that Charyl posed in such a way so that her breasts aren’t bared in the photo.
-However, she did show at least one of them later in the Playboy pictorial that opened with the above shot.
+However, she did show at least one of them later in the Playboy pictorial that opened with the below shot.
 (See below left.)
-Another oddity is that the founder, Tina Jimenez, is not one of the ladies on the poster.
-The similarity between the two above shots was sure not lost on the Dallas Cowboys Cheerleaders’ legal team.
+Another oddity is that Texas Cowgirls, Inc. founder, Tina Jimenez, is not one of the ladies on the poster.
+The similarity between the two above posters was sure not lost on the Dallas Cowboys Cheerleaders’ legal team.
 In late 1978, they (unsuccessfully) sued Freytag, the Texas Cowgirls, Inc., and Scoreboard Posters, Inc. (the manufacturer and distributor of the poster) over “copyright infringement, service mark infringement, and unfair competition.”

 Charyl Russell (left) in a little less modest shot from the 1978 Playboy pictorial.
 Dawn Stansell (right) was another original